 Rattlesnakes are venomous pit vipers found in North and South America.
 There are more than 30 known species of rattlesnakes, which are further divided into more than 65 subspecies.
 Famous for their keratin rattles and toxic venoms, rattlesnakes are a truly unique species.

 Rattlesnakes have hemotoxic and neurotoxic venom, making them one of the most dangerous snake species.
-The Mojave Rattlesnake, for instance, is one of the most venomous snakes in the world.
+The Mojave rattlesnake, for instance, is one of the most venomous snakes in the world.
 Without a doubt, a rattlesnake is not a snake you’d want to come across unprepared.
-So you can probably imagine one homeowner’s shock upon discovering not 1 or 10, but 92 rattlesnakes!
+So you can probably imagine one homeowner’s shock upon discovering not one or 10, but 92 rattlesnakes!
 Let’s look into the most snake-filled places on Earth.

 How Many Rattlesnakes Were Discovered Under One House?

 In October 2021, a rather shocking call was placed to the Sonoma County Reptile Rescue, California.
 One homeowner called to report what they thought to be a large infestation of northern Pacific rattlesnakes (Crotalus oreganus).
 One of the significant reasons this call shocked attendants was where the snakes had been reportedly seen.
 The caller allegedly lived in a low-elevation area, and in California, it is uncommon to spot so many snakes at low elevations.